Nubisa/JXPanel/app/help/markdowns/overview.markdown

 # JXcore

-JXPanel is written entirely in javascript and runs with [JXcore](http://www.jxcore.com).
+JXPanel is written entirely in JavaScript and runs with [JXcore](http://www.jxcore.com).

 # Supported platforms